influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/install-and-deploy/production_installation/meta_node_installation.md

     ping -qc 1 enterprise-meta-03
 >

-It is highly recommended that each server be able to resolve the IP from the hostname alone as shown here.
+We highly recommend that each server be able to resolve the IP from the hostname alone as shown here.
-If there are any connectivity issues resolve them before proceeding with the installation.
+Resolve any connectivity issues before proceeding with the installation.
 A healthy cluster requires that every meta node can communicate with every other meta node.